 There are three ways you could cook your sweet potatoes for this recipe:

-- Bake them in the oven (my recommended method).
+- Bake them in the oven (recommended).
 This method develops the best flavor in the sweet potato.
 The sweet potatoes aren't watered down and the natural sugars from the sweet potato caramelize in the oven.

 - To bake sweet potatoes in the oven, wash them well, prick them all over with a fork, and bake them on a foil-lined baking sheet for 50 minutes to one hour until very tender.